 The separator character, specified as T above, can be any printable character.
 Note that it cannot be white space, because the command-line parser would interpret it as a separate parameter.

-/D <n[s|m|h|d]> Specifies the duration, in number of seconds (s), minutes (m), hours (h), or days (d), respectively.
+-D <n[s|m|h|d]> Specifies the duration, in number of seconds (s), minutes (m), hours (h), or days (d), respectively.

-/Y
+-Z

-Specifies that, rather than display the data to the screen, it should be sent to the top side as a BEDS data file via YModem protocol.
-Please set up your terminal emulator to do a YModem receive file.
+Specifies that, rather than display the data to the screen, it should be sent to the top side as a BEDS data

+file via ZModem protocol.
+Please set up your terminal emulator to do a ZModem receive file.

 Var

 Syntax: